-"Through Hypnobirthing, we teach women and men to tap back into their instinct for birthing.
-For the majority of women, we are able to both conceive and grow our babies, so why does birth have to be any harder?
-Using techniques of relaxation and breathing, along with positive images and words," she explains.
+Caron says: "For the majority of women, we are able to both conceive and grow our babies, so why does birth have to be any harder?

-"I can equip clients to go into their birthing journey feeling a lot more positive and relaxed.
-We link emotional attachment with background music and words, through a series of repetition, which allows couples to associate sounds with feeling calm or even excited about labour."
+"By using techniques of relaxation and breathing, along with positive images and words, I can equip clients to go into their birthing journey feeling a lot more positive and relaxed," she explains "we link emotional attachment with background music and words, through a series of repetition, which allows couples to associate sounds with feeling calm or even excited about labour."

 "We all put ourselves into a state of trance on a daily basis i.e. daydreaming, fixation and this is the same feeling we aim to achieve in Hypnobirthing.
-A woman has to seek a conscious desire for change in order to achieve the mind and body connection, otherwise the mind will continue to draw you back to the negative, fearful thoughts that dominate.
+A woman has to seek a conscious desire for change in order to achieve the mind and body connection, otherwise, the mind will continue to draw you back to the negative, fearful thoughts that dominate.
 Women can naturally achieve a state of trance in childbirth - but the majority of women will need to learn the tools to allow this to happen."

 Breathing techniques you need for labour

-Breathing seems such a simple and obvious thing to do, it’s hard to believe that it can have much impact on the overwhelming sensations that come with labour.
-But amazingly, it does – it’s your path through your contractions, so make sure you check out our top breathing techniques for labour...
+Breathing seems such a simple and obvious thing to do, so it’s hard to believe that it can have much impact on the overwhelming sensations that come with labour.
+But amazingly, it does – it’s your path through your contractions, so make sure you check out our top breathing techniques for labour.

 If I use hypnobirthing, can I use pain relief if I need to?